Scurvide/twinbase-dlt/README.md

   - Set to `true` to send hashes to DLT automatically when a DT document is modified or created.
 Otherwise, send hashes manually by running the `Submit twin document hash to DLT` workflow from the `Actions` tab.
   - Allowed values: `true` or `false`

-The secrets and variables are set in the repository settings on GitHub under
+These secrets and variables are set in the repository settings on GitHub under
  `Settings` > `Secrets and variables` > `Actions`.
  > **Note**
  > These can be set only by users with Admin access to the repository.